-A business entity is an association that employs economic inputs or resources to provide customers with the services or goods in exchange for money.
+A business entity is an association that employs economic inputs or resources to provide customers with services or goods in exchange for money.

 What is a Sole Proprietorship?

 It is a type of enterprise that is owned and run by an individual.
-In other words, it is an unincorporated business with the only owner who pays income tax on profits earned from the business.
+In other words, it is an unincorporated business with an owner who pays income tax on profits earned from the business.
 The best part about Sole Proprietorship is that there is no legal distinction between the owner and his business entity.
 The owner is in straight control of all factors and is legally liable for the finances of the business; it may include loans, debts, loss, etc.

 Hence, with very less government regulation, a sole proprietorship is the easiest and modest business to set up.
 Sole proprietorships are most popular among small business owners, individual self-contractors or consultants.
 Usually, sole proprietors prefer doing business under their own names since forming a separate business name isn’t required.
-For a more clear approach, you need to understand about the characteristics, advantages and disadvantages of starting a sole proprietorship.
+For a more clear approach, you need to understand the characteristics, advantages and disadvantages of starting a sole proprietorship.
 Check them below:

 Characteristics of Sole Proprietorship

 The sole owner controls and maintains all the operations of the business on his own, without anybody’s interference.
 He can solely plan his strategies and decide the growth of his business.

 In Sole Proprietorship, the liability of the owner is unlimited, which means that if required, the owner can sell his personal property for the recovery of his debts.

 No separate legal entity is required from the business owner in a Sole Proprietorship.
 This way the life of a business depends on the life of the proprietor if any mishaps happen the sole proprietor can end the life of his business.

 Sole proprietorship is very flexible and can be changed according to the nature of the business.
 You can add or reduce the services depending on your choices.